fortsoft/kempes/README.md

-Web Scraper in java
+Web Scraper in Java
 =====================
-It's a tiny web scraper in Java.
+It's an open source (Apache license) tiny (around 20KB) web scraper in Java, with minimal dependencies and a quick learning curve.
 It's event driven (it comes with a very simple event bus) and can be used (and this is the first goal) in distributed environment.
-See Test.java for a demo.

 Components
 -------------------
 - **WebScraper** is ...
 - **WebPageFetcher** is ...
+- **WebPage** is ...
 - **EntityMapper** is ...
 - **EntityExtractor** is ...